mukund0911/mukund0911.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I’m a final year PhD student at [Missouri University of Science and Technology](https://cs.mst.edu), working under the guidance of [Dr. Siddhardh Nadendla](https://sid-nadendla.github.io/).
-My research interests include **algorithmic fairness** and **human-AI interaction**, with a focus on the kidney transplantation domain. **I’ll be graduating in May 2025 and on the job market, please reach out if interested!**
+I’m a recent PhD grad from [Missouri University of Science and Technology](https://cs.mst.edu), worked under the guidance of [Dr. Siddhardh Nadendla](https://sid-nadendla.github.io/).
+My research interests include **algorithmic fairness** and **human-AI interaction**, with a focus on the kidney transplantation domain. **I’m currently on the job market, please reach out if interested!**

-Currently, my work centers on understanding the fairness perceptions of various stakeholders (patients, donors, and surgeons) in kidney transplantation.
+My work focuses on understanding the fairness perceptions of various stakeholders (patients, donors, and surgeons) in kidney transplantation.
 I have collaborated with Research Scientists from the [United Network of Organ Sharing](https://unos.org/) (UNOS) and Nephrologists from Saint Louis University Hospital.

 <br/>